Phone: (202) 495-1090 | Email: cecilia@altavistatherapy.com

 Email: cecilia@altavistatherapy.com

-If you're an immigration client, your attorney may have suggested that you complete an immigration evaluation to help strengthen and support your case.
+If you're an immigration client, your attorney may have suggested that you complete an immigration evaluation to provide important psychological information for your case.

 Maybe you're scared and worried, and maybe you've never been to a therapist before.
 You may even wonder if this evaluation will really make a difference with your case.